The Three Little Birds: Johann Wilhelm Wolf

-Germanist Johann Wilhelm Wolf published a German variant with the title Die drei Königskinder ("The Three King's Children").
+Germanist Johann Wilhelm Wolf published a German variant with the title Die drei Königskinder, translated as The Three Royal Children.
 In this tale, a king's only son, a prince, decides to take a poor farmer couple's daughter as wife.
 The girl accepts, with the condition that her parents are cared for, since she provides support for her aging parents.
 The prince accepts and takes her to be taught courtly etiquette, then marries him, to the queen's disgust.
 After the new princess gives birth to three children, two girls and a boy in the following years, the queen takes her grandchildren and casts them in the water.
 They are saved by a miller, who raises them.
 The queen passes by the miller's mill and threatens to kill him unless he kills the children.
 The miller hesitates, but ultimately spares them and gives them a donkey as a mount to make their way in the world.
 They enter a forest and find a magic book on the ground, who summons a magic spirit.
 The boy commands the spirit to build them a grand castle.
 When the queen learns of this, she disguises herself as a beggar woman and visits her grandchildren to tell them about a tree with golden fruits, a speaking bird and a springing water.
 The brother and the elder sister fail, but their younger sister rescues them and gets the items.
 Later, the prince passes by their palace and learns of the truth; goes to inquire the miller and restores his wife.
 Lastly, he summons his own mother, and the prince's wife appears with her children.